xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

 Setup
 ---

-You'll want to get the IntelliJ CE (read: free to use) edition.
+You'll want to get the IntelliJ CE (community edition, aka, the free-to-use one).
 Go to the [jetbrains download page](https://www.jetbrains.com/idea/download/).
 Once you have the base IDE installed you can add the Rust plugin from inside IntelliJ CE (`IntelliJ > Preferences > Plugins > Browse Repositores`, search for Rust, click install.
 Or: [follow the IntelliJ rust's instructions (click "install" for the pop up with actual instructions)](https://intellij-rust.github.io/).